jortiz-cyber/jortiz-cyber.github.io/README.md

 ### *Enhancement Two: Algorithms and Data Structure*

+  In my second artifact I have acquired a project from course CS-260 Data Structures and Algorithms that was created on January 20, 2021.
+In the course of CS-260 I have created a script that retrieved the “eBid_Monthly_Sales.csv” file in the Visual Studio application.
+The script allows me to load, display, find, and remove any bids from the eBid_Monthly_Sales.csv file.
+A calculated elapsed time was set in place to determine how much time it took to retrieve an item from this file.

+ To enhance this algorithm, I have created an algorithm in a different application to open the database file called, "eBid_Monthly_Sales.csv".
+I have converted the eBid_Monthly_Sales.csv into a .txt file and convert the file to have a different view in the NOTEPAD++ application.
+I was also able to open a specific item within the file using a more interactive approach.

+ I have selected this artifact to help me display my skills in creating a different algorithm by using the same file that was opened in Visual Studio.
+By using the same structure, I was able to retrieve the same information in a different application.
+By using a different application I am able to have a different outcome when specifying items from the "eBid_Monthly_Sales.csv" file.

+ By meeting the course outcomes and converting the eBid_Monthly_Sales.csv file to a .txt file I was also able to open the file in a different application which would help organizations open my enhanced file various platforms.
+I was able to minimized the steps on how the file could be retrieved in NOTEPAD++ application.

    	// Load a CSV file containing bids into a container
    	// @param csvPath the path to the CSV file to load
    	// @return a container holding all the bids read